 Selsey Bill and the Hounds MCZ

-Designation of this marine conservation zone in 2019 should lead to protection of these fragile species and habitats from the impacts of damaging heavy, bottom-towed fishing gear.
+Designation of this marine conservation zone in 2019 should lead to protection of these fragile species and habitats from the impacts of damaging fishing gears.

 MPA TypeMarine Conservation Zone

 Marine Conservation Zones (MCZs) are designated under UK legislation (Marine and Coastal Access Act 2009) and have been established around England, Wales and Northern Ireland to contribute to the UK MPA network protect a range of nationally important marine wildlife, habitats, geology and geomorphology, and can be designated anywhere in English and Welsh territorial and UK offshore waters.